kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

 Unsubscribing a Contact from an Email Campaign
 ==============================================

 Marks a user unsubscribed for an email campaign launch so it will be counted in the campaign statistics.

 It does not change the opt-in status of the contact, this must be done with an additional API request (:doc:`../../suite/contacts/contact_update`) if necessary.
-It updates the response summary only (:doc:`launch_response_summary`).
+It affects the response summary (:doc:`launch_response_summary`) and :doc:`../../suite/exports/export_responses`, which makes segmentation based on unsubscribed possible.

 .. note:: It is useful if you aim at sending email campaigns with unsubscribed links which target your own domain and
           unsubscribing the user only from the specific email campaign, not from all campaigns.